Escalon, California

 Escalon (Spanish: Escalón, meaning "Step") is a city in San Joaquin County, California, United States.
-The population was 7,132 at the 2010 census, up from 5,963 at the 2000 census.
+The population was 7,472 at the 2020 census, up from 7,132 at the 2010 census and 5,963 at the 2000 census.
 Escalon is a Spanish word meaning "stepping stones."
-The name comes from founder James Wheeler Jones who came upon the name in a book in the Stockton Free Library and liked the name so much he gave the name to the town.
+Founder John Wheeler Jones is said to have come upon the name in a book in the Stockton Free Library and liked it so much that he gave it to the town.

 History

 Before the advent of the railroad, the traveler in riding over the French Camp road to the Stanislaus River would notice far out on the plains a large two-story brick house.
 It was surrounded by trees and shrubs, barns, granaries, and was the only house for miles around.
 It was the home of "Johnny" Jones, who crossed the plains in 1852 and pitched his tent where Escalon now stands, the country at that time being Government land covered with sage brush.
-He acquired the amount of land allotted to actual settlers and started to farm it, planting the first grain ever grown in the Escalon country, seeding it broadcast and dragging it in with brush.
+He acquired the amount of land allotted to settlers and started to farm it, planting the first grain ever grown in the Escalon country.
+He seeded it by broadcast and dragged it in with brush.
 The yield was heavy and sold for five cents a pound.

-He began raising cattle for market and purchasing more land until he possessed a small kingdom, 8,000 acres, a tract of land over three miles square.
-It was no unusual sight to see from six to twelve-horse teams plowing over the field where Escalon now stands.
-In 1867 he built the brick house for his family residence at a cost of $12,000.
-The bricks used for it were made by his brother Richard, from a field east of Sexton station, on the Tidewater Railroad.
+He began raising cattle for market and purchased more land until he owned 8,000 acres, a tract more than three miles square.
+Six to twelve-horse teams were used to plow the fields where Escalon was later developed.
+In 1867 Jones built his brick house on the prairie, at a cost of $12,000.
+His brother Richard made the bricks from a field east of Sexton station.
 In those days all freight carried from Stockton to the mines above Sonora went via the French Camp road, and many of the teamsters boarded and lodged at his farm.
-The plains were the homes of many antelope, which he often served on his table.
+The plains were the homes of many antelope, which Jones often served on his table.